10-Day Portugal Trip (Part 1/5) – 4 Days in Lisbon

 Lx Factory

 After that, we stopped by Lisbon’s new hot spot – the Lx Factory.
-The old industrial complex have been renovated into this really cool shopping & restaurant area.
+The old industrial complex has been renovated into this really cool shopping & restaurant area.
 It almost reminds me of London’s Shoreditch, but more artsy and vibrant.

 Cafe Garagem